 In addition to meeting general education requirements, cognitive science majors must complete a minimum of 30 semester hours in cognitive science and approved related course work: 15 hours in the foundation component and 15 hours of elective course work.
+Requirements for the major do not include either a SAGES departmental seminar or a SAGES capstone, although many of our students complete those requirements inside the Cognitive Science program.
 The foundation courses provide all students with a common basis for further study.
 They consist of:

 |COGS 101||Introduction to Cognitive Science||3|

 |COGS 201||Human Cognition in Evolution and Development||3|

 |COGS 202||Human Cognition Viewed from a Cultural Perspective||3|

 |One of the following quantitative methods courses:||3|

 |Introduction to Statistical Analysis in the Social Sciences|

 |Quantitative Methods in Psychology|